rebeclem/termite_gut/fastqc.md

 See this [PDF](FastQC_Manual.pdf) explaining the FastQC results or this [website by the creators of FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) that also has explaination of the results.
 - The PDF was downloaded from the [University of Missouri sequencing core](https://dnacore.missouri.edu).

+Our results seem to show that the first 15 bases should probably be romoved, as well as possibly the last 20?
+One sample, Bec6 shows high sequence duplication level.
+Bec11 has a per tile sequence quality failure and many overrepresented sequences.
+The per sequence GC content is also concerning.

 <br />

 Finally, we need to remove unncessary files: